Anay-Joshi26/agile-wd-proj/README.md

 pip install -r requirements.txt
 ```

-You must ensure the python interpreter is **from within the virtual environment**
+You must ensure the python interpreter is **from within the virtual environment**.

 To run the website execuete the following: